wesleyanargus/abraham-lincoln/README.md

 abraham-lincoln
 ===============

 Classy Wordpress theme designed for [The Wesleyan Argus](http://wesleyanargus.com).
-It is not live yet since it's in progress.
 It is mostly specific to the plugins and structures used by the Wesleyan Argus.

 ### Screenshots